Last updated on 15-Dec-2021

 These cookies are the kind of shortbread you have been dreaming about, the kind that would make my grandma proud – they are oh-so-buttery and melt-in-your-mouth delicious!
 This shortbread is a decadent treat and I don’t make them often, which makes them even more special.
 Still, they are very easy to make and are sure to impress at that afternoon tea with friends or cookie exchange.

 For the Holiday Season, I like to double (or triple) the recipe, try different shapes and decorations, bake a bunch of cookies, then make cute cellophane packages with a few in each, and give to family, friends, co-workers, and neighbours (a nice mug and box of good quality tea or hot cocoa mix would complement the cookies beautifully and elevate them into a very special gift with a homemade touch).
-When gifting these, I always try to be mindful of the recipients’ dietary preferences, food allergies and/or sensitivities related to any of the ingredients used.
+When gifting these, I always try to be mindful of the recipients’ dietary preferences, food allergies and/or sensitivities related to any of the ingredients used, to make sure they are suitable.

 The dough comes together in a just few minutes, but it can be prepared in advance and kept in the fridge for a week or so (never lasted longer than that at our house), to bake when ready to enjoy!